ProjectXTN/JarvisIA/README.md

 Current/Time-sensitive? → Runs real-time Brave Search, parses the web, summarizes context, then LLaMA 3.3 generates a rich answer with references.

 Conversation stays fast, relevant, and never obsolete!

+🚀 What's New: RAG + Web Search (Hybrid Intelligence) Smart Decision Making:
+Jarvis analyzes every question and decides:

+If it’s time-sensitive or about current events, it automatically performs a live web search, parses results, and feeds context to the LLM before answering.

+If the answer is timeless (history, science, definitions), it responds instantly using its own knowledge.

+Languages Supported:
+Regex and heuristics are multi-lingual, so Jarvis intelligently detects queries in Portuguese, English, or French and fetches real-time answers when needed.

+No more “Biden em 2025”!
+If you ask “Who is the president of the USA?”
+Jarvis will always give you the most current answer, not just what’s in its model.

 ## 🌐 Example Queries
 "Quem é o presidente dos Estados Unidos?"